 By applying these lotions, balms, sprays, and ointments, topicals are another safe and effective way to administer your marijuana.
 But while they are the best option for localized relief, topicals will not provide cerebral stimulation or psychoactive reactions.

 Topicals are made from cannabis extracts and oils that have been decarboxylated to active cannabinoids.
 They can be directly applied to and quickly absorbed by your skin.
-This makes it a perfect treatment option for joint pain, swelling, muscle soreness, and even sunburns.

 Regardless of the delivery method you choose, remember to start low and go slow.
 Begin with a low dose of cannabis.
 Establish the potency of your product then be patient and allow time for the drugs to take effect.
 If more dosing is required, supplement as needed.